ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 0000,,Toujours rien.
 ```

-"[Pictures]" or "[Fonts]" part can be found in some SSA file, they contains UUE-encoded
+"[Pictures]" or "[Fonts]" part can be found in some SSA files.
+These parts contain UUE-encoded
-pictures/font but those features are only used by Sub Station Alpha -- i.e.,
+pictures/font.
+These features are only used by Sub Station Alpha -- i.e.,
-no filter (Vobsub/Avery Lee Subtiler filter) use them.
+no filter (Vobsub/Avery Lee Subtiler filter) uses them.

 Now, how are they stored in Matroska?